If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - During harvesting, be on the lookout for parasitic pest cocoons and separate these before destroying them.
 In most cases, the parasitic cocoons are easy to decipher.

 - Be on the lookout for early emerging bee pests that target leafcutter bees.
 For instance, the cuckoo bees that have pointed abdomens and spines at the tip will emerge earlier.

 - Harvesting of the leafcutter bee cocoons will help counter most of the common pests and diseases.
 One common disease such as the Chalkbrood can be controlled by harvesting the cocoons.
 Doing so will help keep the adult bees safe since they will not crawl through infected cells, also helping avoid the spread of the disease.

 - Cleaning of nesting material before the onset of the next season.
 This, therefore, means any nesting materials that cannot be opened to facilitate cleaning should be avoided.

 Purchasing Leafcutter Bees

-These bees are also friendly to human and will only sting when provoked, even so, their stinger is less harmful when compared to that of its counterpart the honeybee.
-Surprisingly, female leafcutter bees lives for only 2 months and will lay about 35 to 40 eggs in its lifetime.
-These bees are excellent pollinators and beekeepers use them to provide commercial services to plantations and other small holder farmers.
-They can pollinate most crops that include alfalfa, melons, carrots, peas, blueberries, onions, legume, cranberries, and many others.
+These bees are also friendly to humans and will only sting when provoked, even so, their stinger is less harmful when compared to that of its counterpart the honeybee.
+Surprisingly, female leafcutter bees live for only 2 months and will lay about 35 to 40 eggs in their lifetime.
+These bees are excellent pollinators and beekeepers use them to provide commercial services to plantations and other smallholder farmers.
+They can pollinate most crops that include alfalfa, melons, carrots, peas, blueberries, onions, legumes, cranberries, and many others.